bluerobotics/bluerobotics.github.io/etray/index.md

 # Introduction

 The Etray is an exciting new way to mount your underwater electronics into a 4" watertight enclosure.
 We designed this tray to make installing and working on your electronics as convenient as possible.
-The Etray is designed to bolt to a 4" WTE O-ring flange, so now when you want to access your electronics, simply remove the 4" tube from the O-ring flange and your electronics will be available.
-We have also designed the Etray to work with the most several of the more popular computers and autopilots.
+The Etray is designed to bolt to a 4" WTE O-ring flange, so now when you want to access your electronics, simply remove the 4" tube from the O-ring flange.

 # Features